axelarnetwork/axelarjs-sdk/README.md

 ## Note
 This SDK repo is still in early development, and candidly, Axelar's own webapp has been its only consumer so far.

+***We expect to continue iterating quickly until the ultimate launch, and there are several (potentially breaking) changes in the hopper including
+- requirements for API keys/tokens for SDK consumers
+- cleanup of typed interface names
+- other potential refactoring

-Accordingly, please let us know of any issues you encounter using the SDK.
+Accordingly, please ensure you have the latest and let us know of any issues you encounter using the SDK.

 Either reach out to us directly or file a github issue on the repo.

 ## Onboarding process
 Initially, we are gatekeeping the rollout of this SDK a bit as we work through some kinks.